Oral Health As We Age

 For more solutions and precautions for oral health as we age, check out South Holston Dental.
 At South Holston, we pride ourselves on the care our patients receive.
 We provide oral care for people of all ages, especially older adults.
 If you would like to schedule an appointment with us, visit us online here.
 You can also reach us at (276) 466-9800.
 Ensure your smile is happy and healthy at South Holston Dental today!

-By premier 05 Mar, 2024
+By premier August 8, 2024

 It’s important to start building healthy habits with your children at a young age.
 Your child should visit the doctor at least once a year, but did you know they should do the same with their dentist?
 Your child’s oral care can have a great impact on their overall health.
-So how can you start a healthy dental care routine with your children?
+So how can you start […] The post Children And Their Dental Care appeared first on South Holston Dental Designs.

 More Posts